 A quick note about GROUP TEXTS – we’ve received quite a few messages from parents who were frustrated by how these devices manage text groups.
 Because contacts are often limited to who has been added as an “allowed contact,” any of the phones above might struggle with group texts.
 But this is by design.
 Just ensure that the kids your child is communicating with are included in his/her contacts!

 6. What Apps are Available on Kid Phones?

 Some key differences in the Apps and Internet sections.

-- Pinwheel has a large, curated app list (300+), that have been vetted by parents and therapists.
+- Pinwheel has a large, curated app list (300+), that has been vetted by parents and therapists.
 Some have backdoors to the internet, which Pinwheel notes in their “app store.”
 Useful apps allowed by Pinwheel include Google Drive, Docs, and even banking.
 Pinwheel’s website has a detailed and honest description of the apps it allows, noting which apps have potential backdoors or features that could expose children to mature content.
 It’s impressive.

-“Backdoors to the internet” – this is important.
+“Backdoors to the Internet” – this is important.
 For Pinwheel, they are very forthright with where backdoors in apps exist.
 And if they are accessed, according to a direct response from their leadership, “Pinwheel has a global ‘blocked sites’ list that includes many common adult websites.”
 In other words, even if a child found a backdoor to the internet, many porn sites aren’t accessible – awesome.